What is a Visual Processing Disorder?

 Adults with visual processing disorders may have additional challenges with their jobs, social lives, and personal relationships.
 Some may feel isolated or ashamed, believing they are the only ones facing these difficulties.
 Children with visual processing difficulties may face unique challenges in school, finding it hard to keep up with their peers and feeling frustrated with their lack of progress.

 Despite these challenges, many resources are available to help children and adults with visual processing difficulties.
 Early intervention and support can be key in helping children overcome these challenges and learn how to function in school and beyond.
 For adults, seeking support groups or counselling services can provide a safe space to share experiences and learn coping strategies.
-With the right tools and support, individuals with visual processing difficulties can live fulfilling lives and achieve their personal and professional goals.
+With the right tools and support, people with visual processing difficulties can live fulfilling lives and achieve their personal and professional goals.

 Logo Faded 2